fernandonevarez/assignment_boilerplate/README.md

 ![Screenshot 2023-01-26 at 2.40.36 AM.png](readmeImages/Screenshot_2023-01-26_at_2.40.36_AM.png)

 3.)
-From there if you have no error, you will just see two identical files(like the image left).
-But if error show(like the image on the right), they will be highlighted for you to see and you can debug the errors from there.
+From there if you have no error, you will just see two identical files(like the image top).
+But if error show(like the image on the bottom), they will be highlighted for you to see and you can debug the errors from there.

 ![Screenshot 2023-01-26 at 2.45.11 AM.png](readmeImages/Screenshot_2023-01-26_at_2.45.11_AM.png)